With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants, even in a small outdoor space.

-Be careful when selecting cosmos for container gardening because some varieties can grow as high as six feet.
+Be careful when selecting the cosmos as a potted outdoor plant.
+Some varieties can grow as high as six feet.
 You’ll want to look for dwarf varieties or compact varieties such as:

-- Cosmos sulphureus which is available in red, orange and yellow.
+- Cosmos sulphureus is available in red, orange, and yellow.

-- Cosmos bipinnatus which produces rose toned and pink blooms.
+- Cosmos bipinnatus produces rose-toned and pink blooms.

 #5 – English ivy (Hedera helix ivalace)

-Personally, I would ONLY GROW English Ivy in containers and NEVER plant it in the landscape!
-Learn more here.
+Personally, I would ONLY GROW English Ivy in containers and NEVER plant English Ivy in the landscape!